psg-AI-Tech/mediapipe-0.8.3.1/docs/getting_started/hello_world_ios.md

 5.  `Main.storyboard` and `Launch.storyboard`
 6.  `Assets.xcassets` directory.

+Note: In newer versions of Xcode, you may see additional files `SceneDelegate.h` and `SceneDelegate.m`.
+Make sure to copy them too and add them to the `BUILD` file mentioned below.

 Copy these files to a directory named `HelloWorld` to a location that can access the MediaPipe source code.
 For example, the source code of the application that we will build in this tutorial is located in